Lunki51/LWJGL/README.md

 # LWJGL
-The clean code for my game engine
+The clean code for my game engine (OpenGL)